Transkribus/TranskribusWebUI/library/SYNOPSIS.md

 The Transkribus document structure with which we are concerned encompasses the list collections accessible by a given user all the way down to single word item and everythign in between.
 The Library website in it's current form is a demonstrator of how that structure can be traversed statelessly, using URIs.

 In essence we have a view per level (ie collection, document, page, transcript, region, line, word) each with the metadata for that object and a list of child objects.
 A list of sibling objects is also used to build a navigation interface (up, next, prev).
-The data is drawn exclusively from the transkribus [https://transkribus.eu/wiki/index.php/REST_Interface](REST service), but as you will see there is some post processing down before we can complete the traversal.
+The data is drawn exclusively from the transkribus [REST service](https://transkribus.eu/wiki/index.php/REST_Interface), but as you will see there is some post processing down before we can complete the traversal.

 In some cases the views may be a bit overloaded, but we hope they prove a useful illustration of what is needed to access all and each of the elements of the transkribus data with single requests.